Haiti Tourism: Challenging, But Charming to Some

 At the Marriott’s opening, Bill Clinton said, “I want to thank [Marriott] for giving all of you the chance to show the real Haiti to the world that will come to this hotel.”

 It’s a nice idea, but most true tourists, like Taryn, don’t see the Marriott as a good starting place.
 True tourists are reticent to stay in big hotels with generic furnishings and windows that won’t open.
 It runs contrary to the cultural Caribbean experience they were promised.
+This is where big hotels go wrong in fulfilling customer satisfaction.
+Customer-centric businesses, mainly the hospitality and tourism industries can consider investing in customer experience management software.
+It can aid in collecting omnichannel data on what customers expect when using a product or service.
+Blog pages of Qualtrics or similar resources can be utilized for research on such tools.
+Hotel chains might have to change their strategies to be more adaptable to cultural tourism.

 Marriott had to build their own power plant and water treatment facility to run the hotel.

-It also doesn’t reflect much reality.
+Also, it doesn’t reflect much reality.
 To run the Marriott, owners had to build their own “stand alone” utility services, since adequate power and water aren’t provided by the state.

 The hotel includes a power plant with six megawatt diesel generators, supplemented with a single megawatt solar farm.
 They built water containment tanks to last five days, with water brought in by trucks.
 To handle sewage, they built a 60,000-gallon water treatment facility, a feat no one was able to accomplish for Haitians after the earthquake.